A Liouville theorem for supercritical Fujita equation and its applications: Rigidity of the constant solutions

 The second rigidity result says $\kappa$ is isolated with respect to this distance.
 We emphasize that this rigidity result holds for any $p>1$, that is, it does not need the restriction that $m=2\frac{p+1}{p-1}$ is not an integer. \begin{thm} There exist $\varepsilon_2$ and $R_\ast$ depending only on $n, p, M$ such that if $w\in\mathcal{S}_M$, it is smooth in $\overline{B_{R_\ast}(0)}$ and

 then $w\equiv \kappa$. \end{thm}

 \begin{rmk} \begin{enumerate} \item A consequence of the $\varepsilon$-regularity result (Proposition \ref{epsilonregularity}) is that among solutions to \eqref{SC1}, $0$ is isolated.
-The above theorem says that the other two constant solutions, $\pm\kappa$, are also isolated. \item Theorem \ref{thm rigidity 2} says that if a self similar solution is close to $\kappa$ in a sufficiently large ball, then it must be $\kappa$ itself.
-This holds even when the self similar solution is not presumed to be smooth outside of the ball.
+The above theorem says that the other two constant solutions, $\pm\kappa$, are also isolated. \item Theorem \ref{thm rigidity 2} says that if a self-similar solution is close to $\kappa$ in a sufficiently large ball, then it must be $\kappa$ itself.
+This holds even when the self-similar solution is not presumed to be smooth outside of the ball.
 This fact is important in applications. \end{enumerate} \end{rmk}

 The first rigidity result will follow from the second one together with some compactness properties of $\mathcal{S}_M$.
 Theorem \ref{thm rigidity 2} is inspired by the corresponding result for self-shrinkers to mean curvature flows in Colding-Ilmanen-Minicozzi \cite{Colding-I-M2015}.
 The proof also follows the iteration arguments developed there.
 This iteration relies on the following two propositions. \begin{prop} There exists a universal constant $R_{1}$ such that for any $w\in\mathcal{S}_M$, if $R>R_{1}$, $w$ is smooth in $\overline{B_R(0)}$ and